Skip to content

 External wall cross-section — cold side left, warm side right

-In most constructions, the vapour barrier goes on the warm side of the insulation (the room side) — normally not in the cold zone.
+In most cold-climate constructions, the vapour barrier (or vapour-control layer) goes on the warm side of the insulation (the room side) — normally not in the cold zone.
 Incorrect placement can cause interstitial condensation, rot and mould growth inside the wall.
-Note that this rule is not universal — see the exceptions below.
+This is not a universal rule: the correct strategy, and how vapour-tight the layer should be (a low-permeability barrier versus a variable / “intelligent” vapour-open membrane), depends on your climate, the assembly and local building-physics guidance — verify it for your project rather than copying a single figure.
+See the exceptions below.

 A vapour barrier must be airtight as well as vapour-retarding: it reduces moisture diffusion and air leakage, and must be installed without gaps or holes.
 Overlap all joints by at least 200 mm and seal with approved vapour-barrier tape.
 Unsealed service penetrations (pipes, cables) destroy its effectiveness entirely.